 where u_j is the wind speed at turbine j due to all upstream turbines, u_i is the wind speed at upstream turbine i, u{ji} is the wind speed at turbine j due to the wake of turbine i, and the summation is taken over the N turbines upstream of turbine j.
-For the case of partially overlapped wakes, the velocity deficit is weighted by the fraction of the overlapping area A{shadow} to the rotor area of the down-stream turbine A_0 .
-For the standard Jensen model, where the transverse velocity distribution in the wake is uniform, A{shadow} may be calculated analytically [8].
-However, it has been shown [9] that a Gaussian or cosine profile better represents the actual velocity distribution in the downstream wake (as illustrated in Figure 1).
-To allow us to incorporate different velocity distributions into our wake model, we decided to calculate A{shadow} numerically, by discretising the rotor/wake plane onto a Cartesian grid (Figure 2).
+For the case of partially overlapped wakes, the velocity deficit is weighted by the fraction of the overlapping area A{shadow} to the rotor area of the downstream turbine A_0 .
+For the standard Jensen wake model, which assumes a uniform velocity profile, A{shadow} may be calculated analytically [8].
+However, to allow us to incorporate different velocity distributions into our wake model, we decided to calculate A{shadow} numerically, by discretising the rotor/wake-overlap plane into a Cartesian grid (Figure 1).